6b2e62/advent-of-code-2021/README.md

 - Erlang: has ETS (bult-in term storage), that can be used like a global variable (store)
 - Erlang: Digraphs are based on ETS, thus there's no need to return updated object after modification
 - Erlang: when program performance is dead slow analyze lists usage, copying big lists, appending list via ets:insert is extremely slow
+- General: When task hints to "count", there's probably a fast way to do it, avoid storing data if not necessary.
+Copying or storing big chunks of data is slow and will most probably result in OOM.